-A packet filter is an operating system kernel facility that classifies network packets according to criteria given by user applications, and conveys the accepted packets from a network interface directly to the designated application without traversing the network stack.
-Since the birth of the seminal BSD packet filter (BPF) [14], packet filters have become essential to build fundamental network services ranging from traffic monitoring [12, 21] to network engineering [19] and intrusion detection [20].
-In recent years, with dramatically increasing network speed and escalating protocol complexity, packet filters have been facing intensified challenges posed by more dynamic filtering tasks and faster filtering requirements.
-However, existing packet filter systems have not yet fully addressed these challenges in an efficient and secure manner.
+PACKET filter is an operating system kernel facility that classifies network packets according to criteria given by user applications and conveys the accepted packets from a network interface directly to the designated applications without traversing kernel networking stack.
+Since the birth of the seminal BSD packet filter (BPF) [1], packet filters have become essential to a variety of network services ranging from traffic monitoring [2] [3] to network engineering [4] and intrusion detection [5].
+In recent years, with escalating protocol complexity and dramatically increasing network speed, packet filtering has been facing intensified challenges posed by dynamic filtering tasks and stringent filtering requirements.
+However, existing packet filters have not yet fully addressed these challenges in an efficient and secure manner.